-The front and side supplemental restraint systems (SRS) include up to 6 air bags.
-Please verify which kinds of air bags are equipped on your vehicle by locating the "SRS AIRBAG" location indicators.
+The front and side supplemental restraint systems (SRS) include 6 air bags.
+Please verify the air bags equipped on your vehicle by locating the "SRS AIRBAG" location indicators.
 These indicators are visible in the area where the air bags are installed.
 The air bags are installed in the following locations: